ksmith10309/cookie-stand/README.md

 # Cookie Stand
-As a developer, I want to build a webpage to display store data in list format for my client to view
+As a developer, I want to build a public-facing page for my client's business As a developer, I want to build a page to display store data for my client to view